2600hz/kazoo/doc/eng/webhooks.md

 When the webhooks app starts up for the first time, two initialization processes will run:

 1. Loading webhook metadata into master account (if missing)
-2. Loading configured webhooks into memory for routing
+2. Loading configured webhooks into memory for responders

 ### Webhook Metadata